dichaelen/ContainersOnAzure_IntroLab/README.md

 # Intro to Containers on Azure
-This lab aims to show a few ways you can quickly deploy container workloads to Azure.
+This lab aims to show how you can quickly deploy container workloads to Azure.

 # What is it?

 This intro lab serves to guide you on two ways you can deploy a container on Azure (there are more than this...), namely:
 *     Deploy a container on an Azure Container Instances (ACI) [ACI](https://azure.microsoft.com/en-us/services/container-instances/)
 *     Deploy a managed Kubernetes cluster on Azure using Azure Container Service (AKS) [AKS](https://docs.microsoft.com/en-us/azure/aks/) and deploy our container onto it
 *     Push your containers to a private registry using Azure Container Registry (ACR) [ACR](https://azure.microsoft.com/en-us/services/container-registry/)
 *     Write to Azure Cosmos DB.
 [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is Microsoft's globally distributed, multi-model database
 *     Use [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) to track custom events in the container